 - (a) WA Field Round.
 This round is shot as described in current WA Rules.
-The Archery GB relaxations from WA Rules as described in Rule 516 may be applied with the addition of white and yellow pegs 507 distances appropriate to age groups. - (b) WA 3D Round.
+The Archery GB age groups are described in rule 507 and white and/or yellow pegs may be added at the organisers discretion. - (b) WA 3D Round.
 This round is shot as described in current WA Rules Rule Book 4.
-In addition to this events shot under Archery GB rules can include white pegs at the TO's discretion from 5 to 20 meters.
-The Archery GB relaxations from WA Rules outlined in WA Rule Book 4 may include the inclusion of white and yellow pegs for the appropriate age groups as per rule 507. - (c) Event status: An event will either be WA Arrowhead or UK Record Status.
+The Archery GB age groups are described in rule 507 and white pegs may be added at the organisers discretion from 5 to 20 metres. - (c) Event status: A WA Field event will either be WA Arrowhead or UK Record Status.
 At Arrowhead events the WA rules will be followed at UKRS events there is no requirement to mark arrow holes. - (d) Clothing: Archery GB Rule 307 will apply to all Field/3D events, with the exception that blue denim may be worn on a field and 3D course.